 As part of the accelerated program, thousands of students have been able to complete their training in 6 months instead of 8 months or a year and enjoy free tuition.
 “After three months of coursework and experiential learning in a clinical setting, students will complete the final three months in paid onsite training in a long-term care home or in a home and community care environment.
 Graduates will be ready to work in long-term care and other health care settings by the fall of 2021”, as indicated in another press release published by the government of Ontario.

 Every career path comes with pros and cons, and it is important to know what they are before beginning any training or education in the subject.
 Considering this, here are the main challenges that personal support workers usually face, as well as some solutions to make the best of these situations.

-Personal support workers provide care for clients that are, for the most part, in a very vulnerable state due to their lack of independent mobility, pain, loneliness, and even depression.
-These factors also make them prone to mood swings and to develop behavior patterns that may be considered difficult to deal with.
+Personal support workers provide care for clients that are mostly in vulnerable states due to their lack of independent mobility, pain, loneliness, and even depression brought about their current conditions.
+These factors also make them prone to mood swings and to develop behaviour patterns that may be considered difficult to deal with.

 One of the worst moments for any caregiver is experiencing the loss of a patient, especially if they had time to create a bond with them by spending lots of quality time together.
 A loss like this can feel surprisingly painful, but it is understandable if we consider that caring for someone is one of the purest acts of love.